Skip to main content

 BLS_G1_ZERO- zeroPushes zero point in G1.

-BLS_MAP_TO_G1f - xConverts FP element f to a G1 point.
+BLS_MAP_TO_G1f - xConverts an FP element f to a G1 point.

-BLS_G1_INGROUPx - boolChecks that slice x represents a valid element of G1.
+BLS_G1_INGROUPx - boolChecks whether the slice x represents a valid element of G1.

-BLS_G1_ISZEROx - boolChecks that G1 point x is equal to zero.
+BLS_G1_ISZEROx - boolChecks if G1 point x is equal to zero.

 BLS_G2_MULx s - x*sMultiplies G2 point x by scalar s.